 If I'm bringing someone, do I have to rotate partners?

 Rotating partners is not solely for social reasons.
 It helps the learning process.
 It's necessary to properly learn how to lead and follow.
 Everyone has a different style, and changing partners will greatly enhance the speed at which you learn.
 That being said, you can always remove yourself slightly from the circle and not change partners - no problem!

 Absolutely not!
 We rotate partners in class, and everyone will have ample partners.
 If we have an imbalance, extra people just wait in between couples and will get a partner in a couple of minutes (we switch partners quite a bit during class).
 We also do our best to have even classes.

-What shoes should I wear to Salsa class?
+What shoes should I wear to the Salsa class?

 If you have dance shoes then bring them.
 The ideal shoes have suede soles and hold your foot firmly in position.
 If you do not have dance shoes, wear something that is comfortable and that can slide quite easily on the floor without gripping.
 Leather soles are good, rubber soles are not.
 We recommend you do not wear trainers, boots or mules.
 The right footwear is essential in order to be able to carry out movements correctly and without injury.
 We stock a wide range of leather dance shoes for both ladies and gentlemen.

 Twist N Turns Salt Lake

 Salsa is not easily defined.
 Who invented salsa?
 The Cubans, Puerto Ricans?
 Salsa is a distillation of many Latin and Afro-Caribbean dances.
 Each played a large part in its evolution.
 Salsa is similar to Mambo in that both have a pattern of six steps danced over eight counts of music.
 The dances share many of the same moves.
 In Salsa, turns have become an important feature, so the overall look and feel are quite different from those of Mambo.
 Mambo moves are usually danced forward and backwards, whereas, Salsa has more of a side-to-side feel.